bones-bones/denjuu-crawl/README.md

 -   [ ] Pull in map data to generate backgrounds. use this maybe: https://dev.virtualearth.net/REST/v1/LocationRecog/${n},${n}?key=key&top=10&includeEntityTypes=businessAndPOI
 -   [ ] Pull in map data to determine "type" of area and spawn denjuu and items accordingly
 -   [ ] Persist counter but not map location
+-   [ ] Use proper typing for the wakelock

 Alert Menu